taka-rl/RL_APS/README.md

   - car.py: car class
   - com_fcn.py: common functions
   - parameters.py: parameters for the simulation environment
+  - init_state.py: initialize the car/parking lot location and heading angle for the training
 - training: contains the script for the training
   - training.py: for the training
   - utility.py: useful functions for the training